jenkinsci/pipeline-plugin/TUTORIAL.md

 For this purpose, you can use the `load` step, which takes a filename in the workspace and runs it as Groovy source text.

 The loaded file can contain statements at top level, which are run immediately.
-That is fine if you only want to use a single executor and workspace, and do not mind hard-coding the slave label in the Jenkins job.
+That is fine if you only want to use a single executor and workspace, and do not mind hard-coding the agent label in the Jenkins job.
-For more complex cases, though, you want to leave the external script in full control of slave allocation.
+For more complex cases, though, you want to leave the external script in full control of agent allocation.
 In that case the main script defined in the job can just load and run a closure (block of code to be run later):

 ```groovy